 - Should we standardize on 2-4 key databases to support the wide need of investigators?
 From small to large studies?
 Which data dictionaries should we use?
 Should we provide database access on enterprise or smaller unit servers (like ICTR), with appropriate processes for data security and backup?

-Data Manager’s Interest Group
+Data Manager’s Interest Group (DMIG)

 The goal of this group, formed at the recommendation of the Data Manager’s Advisory Board, is to create an environment where data managers from throughout Johns Hopkins can meet to share expertise and discuss the challenges of their unique roles in the research enterprise.